t1/junit-5-structure-demo/README.md

 Anyway, as they are such important assets, it's necessary to keep them clean:
 Adding new tests is something you'll be doing every day, but this must not be write-only;
 when you refactor the production code, changes to the test code should be kept to a minimum.
-So you'll have to reduce duplication to a minimum.
+So you'll have to reduce duplication to a minimum also in your test code.
 This is not so easy, when you mainly think about adding new tests.
-And most of the problems only show when the code base gets big... and then it's often too late.
+And most of the problems only show up when the code base gets big... and then it's often too late.

-Having guidelines may be helpful, if the team really understands the reasoning behind.
+Having guidelines can help, if the team really understands the reasoning and doesn't follow them blindly.

-But any examples are necessarily simplified, as they can't have the full complexity of a real system, so bear with me while I try to contrive an example with enough complexity to show the effects.
+JUnit 5 gives us some opportunities to improve our tests, and I'll show you some techniques here.
-And I'm going to challenge your fantasy that some things, while they are just over engineered at this scale, will prove very useful when things get bigger.
+Any examples are necessarily simplified, as they can't have the full complexity of a real system, so bear with me while I try to contrive examples with enough complexity to show the effects, and I'm going to challenge your fantasy that some things, while they are just over engineered at this scale, will prove useful when things get bigger.

 ## Example: Testing a Parser With Three Methods for Four Documents

-Let's take a parser for a stream of documents (like in YAML).
+Let's take a parser for a stream of documents (like in YAML) as an example.
 It has three methods:

 ```java
 public class Parser {